 Test With Smoke

-Even if you don’t see any light shining through when using the flashlight technique, this does not mean that your windows are perfectly intact.
+The absence of light passing through when using the flashlight technique does not necessarily indicate that your windows are in flawless condition.
 There could be very small gaps that are not as visible but still allow air and moisture to pass through.
 You can try a smoke test to be sure.
 You will need to close all of the windows and doors in your home.
 Next, you should turn off your furnace and turn on all of the exhaust fans in your kitchen and bathroom.
 This will negatively pressurize your home and force air to be pulled through any gaps.
 Next, you can light an incense stick and hold it close to the exterior of your windows.
 Watch the smoke to see if it enters the window.
 If so, you can be sure that air is constantly flowing through these gaps too.
 You should consider having your windows replaced.

 Test With An Infrared Camera